 I learned very quickly that I was a complete control freak which derived from a severe fear of abandonment.
 I literally tried to control every single aspect of my life.
-Being a child abuse survivor it was no surprise that I chose abusive relationships as an adult.
 I knew this needed to change.
-So I started working with a therapist to heal those childhood wounds.
-Because of my need for control, I wasn’t even remotely enjoying life I was steering and driving it to go the way I thought it needed to go and missing the beauty of surprise along the way.
-The truth is, you cannot control every aspect of your life as you ultimately have no control over other people’s decisions, hard lesson for sure.
+So I dug deep with a therapist and we started working to heal those childhood wounds.
+I learned that because of my need for control, I wasn’t even remotely enjoying life I was steering and driving it to go the way I thought it needed to go and missing the beauty of surprise which can be so magical.
+I was missing all of the magic.

-I also learned that I am very creative, intuitive and philosophical.
+I also learned that I am very creative, intuitive and philosophical a true to form Sagittarius.

 Because of this transition I am a better person.
 My relationships are stronger and deeper.
-I have lower tolerance for toxic people and dysfunction and because of this I made a conscious choice to only surround myself with people who I feel good around.
-Sounds a little selfish, but that is ok.
+I have zero tolerance for toxic people and because of this I made a conscious choice to only surround myself with people who I feel good around.
+Sounds a little selfish, but it isn’t.
 Life is short and spending it with people who emotionally drain you or continuously take from you is not healthy, for either person.

 The old me used to be busy constantly, planning my weekends in advance and making sure I always had a social function to attend or in the very least, people to spend time with.
 Now, I value my time so much, that I refuse to plan my life away.
 Some things are avoidable and there are times you need to plan things in advance.
-But my weekends are my time and most of the time I don’t know what I want to do until that day and I want that flexibility to decide.
-This is ok!
+But my weekends are my time and most of the time I don’t know what I want to do until I tackle the day and sometimes I just want to do my own thing with no responsibilities or commitments and I want that flexibility to decide.
+This is OK!

-Through this painfully necessary Journey I learned who I am as a person, mother, friend, co-worker, employee and person of society and I truly like who I am.
+Through this amazing transformation I have learned who I am as a person, a mother, friend, co-worker, employee and person of society and I truly like who I am.
 There are things I am working on and things that will not change that I have to accept about myself, but overall I am the healthiest I have ever been.
 I am grateful to have had this time to find me.

 Interested in life coaching?